douglasapeixoto/trajectory-data-loader/README.md

 For each *attribute* of the data record, one must provide the attributes' ``NAME``, ``TYPE`` and ``DELIMITER``, separated by space or tab.

     NAME:			Name of the field/attribute
-    TYPE:		Type of the field/attribute to read
+	TYPE*:			Type of the field/attribute to read
 	DELIMITER:		Field delimiter (character)

 When providing the *TDDF* script, the user must declare one attribute per line in the exact order they appear in the input file.
 The parser will read the attributes' value until the given field ``DELIMITER`` is reached.
 Attributes' name must be unique in the TDDF.
 Commands are declared in the form ``NAME``, and ``VALUE``.